 Tell us about your winning photo.

 This photograph [pictured at the top of this blog post] is actually from the second night; the night before there had been some northern lights but they were very weak so we were planning to return there again.
 This second night the northern lights were actually visible from our hotel really early during the night so we jumped into the car for the 30-minute drive to Jökulsárlón hoping that they would still be there.
 And luckily we arrived around 15 minutes before they started to fade out.
 While the northern lights are beautiful already we felt that the location added a lot to the experience.

 Was there anything special about this trip?

 A special thing with this trip is that while we have been interested in photography for a while this is the first time we went on a trip which was actually planned around it.
-Thanks to the helpful staff of Nordic Visitor we managed to make some customisations to the trip to maximise this goal.
+Thanks to the helpful staff at Nordic Visitor we managed to make some customisations to the trip to maximise this goal.

 What tips would you give first time travellers to Iceland?